A New Feminist Wellness

 Fertility & Hormone Tracking Apps – Disrupting Contraception and Fertility

 One of the Femtech developments with powerful implications is new fertility cycle and hormone tracking technology/apps, which let women monitor and understand their fertility and hormones in real time.
 And which could disrupt unnatural, Pharma-based contraception and fertility strategies.
 A key development because more women want to get away from potentially dangerous synthetic hormone birth control for something more natural – and more women, not just pregnant women, see fertility and their hormones as a window into their their wider health.
-These apps put their hormones/fertility in the palm of their hand – and whether the goal is to get pregnant – or NOT.
+These apps put their hormones/fertility in the palm of their hand, whether their goal is to get pregnant or not.